Fenway Health: History

 Fenway's current Ansin Building home at 1340 Boylston Street in Boston opened its doors in 2009.
 At ten stories and 100000 sqft, it is the largest LGBT health and research facility in the United States.

 In 2013, Fenway Health added two organizations to the Fenway family: the LGBT Aging Project and the AIDS Action Committee.

 In 2015, Fenway's National LGBT Health Education Center held a first-of-its-kind medical conference focused on transgender health.

-In December 2017, Fenway's CEO, Steven Boswell, resigned due to his handling of complaints about a prominent doctor who allegedly sexually harassed and bullied staff members of the health clinic.
+In December 2017, Fenway's CEO, Steven Boswell, resigned due to his handling of complaints about Dr. Harvey Makadon who allegedly sexually harassed and bullied staff members of the health clinic.
 Boswell reportedly ignored a recommendation by an independent law firm to fire the doctor with numerous complaints of harassment.
 The center's board appointed M. Jane Powers, Fenway's director of behavioral health, as interim CEO.

 In 2017, Jennifer Potter, MD, was named co-chair of The Fenway Institute, alongside Kenneth Mayer, MD.

-In early 2020, Ellen LaPointe was named the new CEO of Fenway Health.
-With the COVID-19 pandemic hitting soon after, Fenway removed the majority of medical and behavioral health appointments to telehealth, established testing programs in Boston and Everett, and activated several research studies, including COVID-19 vaccine trials.
+In December 2019, Ellen LaPointe was named chief executive officer of Fenway Health.
+During the COVID-19 pandemic, Fenway moved much of its medical and behavioral health care to telehealth.
+It operated COVID-19 testing sites in Boston and Everett.
+In September 2020, Fenway joined the NIH-backed COVID-19 Prevention Network as a site for the Phase 3 efficacy trial of the Oxford–AstraZeneca COVID-19 vaccine.